Eric García (footballer, born 1993)

-Eric García Orive (born 18 July 1993), simply known as Eric, is a Spanish footballer who plays for Casalarreina CF as a midfielder.
+Eric García Orive (born 18 July 1993), known simply as Eric or sometimes as Pita, is a Spanish retired footballer who played as a midfielder.

 Club career

 Eric made his senior debut with CD Mirandés' reserve team in the 2013–14 season, in the regional leagues.
 On 9 September 2015, he made his first team debut, starting in a 1–2 Copa del Rey home loss against CA Osasuna.

 Eric left Mirandés in September 2016, and joined Casalarreina CF in Tercera División.
 In July 2018, despite suffering relegation, he renewed his contract with the club.